The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 Barminco was awarded the underground development contract for the Dugald River mine.
 It developed two exploration declines for accessing and developing the orebody under the $100m contract.

 Origin Energy was awarded a contract for supplying gas to the Dugald River and the Century mines for producing power.

 The contract for designing and engineering the crushing and screening plant was awarded to Allmine Group.

 Forge Group Minerals and Resources was awarded the engineering, procurement and construction contract for the processing plant, but the same was cancelled in September 2013 following the decision to defer the mining method.

-RCR Tomlinson was awarded a $73m contract to construct the processing plant at the Dugald River project in May 2016, Work is anticipated to commence immediately and is scheduled to be completed in October 2017.
+RCR Tomlinson was awarded a $73m contract to construct the processing plant at the Dugald River project in May 2016.

 The Kestrel mine is an underground operation located 40km north-east of Emerald in central Queensland, Australia.